ArmanDris/big-recents/README.md

 ## Release Notes

+### 1.1.3
+Invalid paths are not automatically removed from list.
+So when you move/delete folders their old entries will not clutter up the space.

 ### 1.1.2

-Fixed but where workspaces would appear in the wrong order.
+Fixed bug where workspaces would appear in the wrong order.

 ### 1.1.1